 He works as LGBTQ+ officer for the University of Cambridge, GU, promoting inclusivity and equality.
 He is part of the Archaeology Review of Cambridge committee, a graduate journal, and he runs the Asian Archaeology seminar group at University of Cambridge.
 He was a visiting researcher at British School at Athens, Greece in 2018, and Banaras Hindu University, Varanasi, India in 2017-18.
 He holds a MA in Archaeology (University of London, SOAS), BA in Archaeological Sciences (University ‘Sapienza’ of Rome, Italy; and Erasmus Scholarship at UAM, Universidad Autonoma de Madrid, Spain).

-Besides his academic career, Alessandro is an accredited member of archaeological bodies, i.e. CIfA, and worked for European and English museums, such as the Victoria and Albert Museum (Assistant Lecturer, Learning Centre), British Museum (Consultant, South Asian Department) and National Museum of Oriental Art “Tucci”, Rome (Department of Education).
+Besides his academic career, Alessandro is an accredited member of archaeological bodies, i.e. CIfA, and worked at European and British museums, such as the Victoria and Albert Museum (Assistant Lecturer, Learning Centre), British Museum (Consultant, South Asian Department) and National Museum of Oriental Art “Tucci”, Rome (Department of Education).